JenitonA/Wafer-Defect-AI/README.md

 #### Separating Features and Labels
 - **Features (X):** Wafer map images
 - **Labels (y):** Defect category identifiers
-- This separation allows the model to learn the mapping from wafer images → defect classes.
+- This separation allows the model to learn the mapping from wafer images to defect classes.

 ---